Are you experiencing painful sex?

 - First of all, see a medical provider.
 In particular, if the descriptions of any of the medical conditions sounded familiar to you, talk to your gynecologist about possible treatment options.
 Look for a doctor that specializes in women’s health and who understands the complexity of working with female sexual pain.

 - Consider seeing a pelvic floor specialist.
-While this may be a recommendation that your doctor will already give you, pelvic floor specialists work with women experiencing painful intercourse and can help you understand where the pain is coming from and what steps to take to work on healing.
+Pelvic floor specialists work with women experiencing painful intercourse and can help you understand where the pain is coming from and what steps to take to work on healing.
 They’ll tell you specific treatments that will be helpful based on the location of your pain and when your pain occurs.

 - Communicate, communicate, communicate.
 Make sure that you are speaking openly to your spouse.
 Let your husband know that the pain exists and work together to seek treatment.
 If your spouse is not supportive or fails to understand how sexual pain is impacting you, ask your spouse to seek counseling with you.
 A certified sex therapist will understand the dynamics of sexual pain and how your relationship is impacted, and can provide you with tools and strategies for staying bonded in the midst of the sexual difficulties.

 - Expand your sexual repertoire.
 Sex really isn’t just about vaginal penetration.
 There are other ways to engage in sexual intimacy with your spouse other than just penile-vaginal penetration.
 You can watch this five minute video where I answer a reader question about painful sex and offer tips for expanding your sexual repertoire.